 "The Witch in the Wardrobe" sounded somewhat surprising (but much-loved) wedding bells for Angela and Hodgins, after several episodes of rekindled feelings.
 As of the fifth season finale, they're on honeymoon in Paris.

-In True Blood, Sam and Tara are an off-again, on-again Beta Couple.
+In True Blood, Sam and Tara are an off-again, on-again Beta Couple, as well as Arlene and Terry.

 Will and Djaq from the 2006 series of Robin Hood.
 Their relationship ends up being much more successful than Robin and Marian's.